JaneliaSciComp/fileglancer-docs/src/content/docs/getting-started/quick-start.md

 ## Common First Tasks

-### Scenario 1: Sharing Lab Data with a Collaborator
+### Scenario 1: Sharing Lab Data with an Internal Collaborator
 1. Navigate to your lab's shared data directory
 2. Find the specific dataset you want to share
 3. Create a data link using the Properties Panel
-4. Send the link to your collaborator with any necessary access instructions
+4. Send the link to your collaborator

 ### Scenario 2: Preparing Data for Analysis
 1. Browse to your raw imaging data
-2. Check if it's already in a suitable format (Zarr/OME-Zarr)
-3. If conversion is needed, submit a conversion request
+2. Submit a conversion request using the Convert tab in the Properties panel
-4. Monitor the conversion progress on the `/jobs` page
+3. Monitor the conversion progress on the `/jobs` page
-5. Once complete, create a data link for the converted data
+4. Once complete, create a data link for the converted data

 ### Scenario 3: Organizing Your Workflow
 1. Use search to find all your project directories